What is CME?

 CME INDIA and Continuous Medical Education

 CME INDIA is an independent body not associated with any accreditation group.
 It was established on an entirely different premise.
-Organizing conferences, publication in reputed medical journals etc. takes time and this structured approach has unfortunately put the frontline staff at a loss in the COVID Era.
-We are now witnessing an unprecedented pooling of resources across institutions to fight the COIVID pandemic.
-However, certain observation from the frontline staff has also been useful in combating/ de-escalating the situation.
+Organizing conferences, publication in reputed medical journals etc. takes time and this structured approach put the frontline staff at a loss iduring the COVID Era.
+The COVID-19 pandemic witnessed an unprecedented pooling of resources across institutions to fight the disease.
+Such collaborations will only continue to rise.

 The goal of CME INDIA is to bring together all the essential practices and discussions that happen on the CME INDIA WhatsApp groups to forefront and make it available for the understanding of the doctors.